kainliu/dynamic-tabsetPanel/README.md

 ![demo.png](demo.png)

-It is a demo to show how to use a dynamic input to update tab panles dynamically.
+It is a Shiny demo to show how to use a dynamic input to update tab panles.

 Every tab contains serveral components, which are also create dynamically.